simpsonlab/preqclr/docs/source/installation.rst

     pip install preqc-lr

 This will install the following packages with all their dependencies:

-#.matplotlib
+* matplotlib
-#.BioPython
+* BioPython

-Additionally, you will need python2.7.11 and the `OpenBLAS library<http://www.openblas.net/>`_.
+Additionally, you will need python2.7.11 and the `OpenBLAS library <https://www.openblas.net>`_.